 Susan and Sydney come to visit

 Susan, who was my college roomate at UCLA, and her friend Sydney came to visit it us late April.
 It was Susan's first visit to Italy and we had a great time having them both!!!
-We definately plan on living life to it's fullest where ever we may be. y be!!
+We definately plan on living life to it's fullest where ever we may be.

 The boat